moubi/blog/content/blog/hoc-vs-hook/index.md

 If so, then what follows may be a surprise.

 ## <a class="header-link" href="#the-problem" id="the-problem">#</a> The problem
-Hooks and render props can solve the same problem. **It is conceptually about moving state away from your components, so that it is reusable.** Both render props or hooks can help you achieve that.
-The question is which one does better job?
+Hooks and render props can solve the same problem. **It is conceptually about moving state away from your components, so that it is reusable.** The question is which one does better job?
 When?
 Does it matter bother with wrapper components and render props since we already have the hooks api?

-Let's work with the common form example below throughout this journey.
+To answer, let's work with the common form example below throughout this journey.
 It's trivial and you have probably seen it many times:

 ```jsx
 class Form extends Component {